 CNR (Communication and Network Riser) is a riser card specification to replace the AMR (Audio / Modem Riser) that supports V.90 analog modem, multi-channel audio, and phone-line based networking.
 Owing to CPU computing power getting stronger, the digital processing job can be implemented in main chipset and share CPU power.
 The analogy conversion (CODEC) circuit requires a different and separate circuit design, which is put on CNR card.
-This motherboard implements sound CODEC on board (can be disabled in BIOS), but reserves CNR slot for the option of modem function.
+This motherboard implements sound CODEC on board, but reserve CNR slot for the option of modem function.
 Note that you can still use PCI modem card.
-And due to hardware limitation, if the motherboard you purchased implements an optional Creative CT5880 Audio Controller, then there will not be CNR expansion slot on your motherboard.